ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 use a post-quantum enabled TLS connection to ensure that your data is secure during the key exchange process.

-## What are the considerations of post-quantum Cryptography?
+## What are the considerations of post-quantum cryptography?
 {: #qsc-considerations}

 Before configuring your service to send requests to